South Africa’s DIRCO Announces Plans to Charge Ghana and Other Foreign Nations for Deportation

 Government officials noted that recent citizen extractions by foreign governments prove that these nations possess the necessary logistics to handle their people.

-DIRCO spokesperson Chrispin Phiri stated that the recent repatriations indicate that countries have the capability to bring back their own nationals.
+DIRCO spokesperson Chrispin Phiri stated that the recent repatriations indicate that countries can bring back their own nationals.

 The department plans to coordinate closely with immigration enforcement to systematically log and bill these expenses directly to the respective home countries.